Lagat-Collete/Pitches-App/README.md

 # Pitches-App
-This is an app where users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.
+This is an app where users will be requested to signup to be able to access the application.